AliNadirErdil/Heart-Attack-Analysis-Prediction/README.md

 ## 4. Correlation Analysis

-- **Correlation Matrix**: A correlation matrix is computed to understand the relationships between the different numerical features.
-This step is crucial for identifying multicollinearity and understanding which features are most strongly related to the target variable output.
+- **Correlation Matrix**: A correlation matrix is computed to understand the relationships between the different `numerical features`.
+This step is crucial for identifying multicollinearity and understanding which features are most strongly related to the target variable `output`.

 - **Heatmap Visualization**: The correlation matrix is visualized using a heatmap, providing a clear and intuitive understanding of the feature relationships.